dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-set-up/setting-up-redshift.md

 ---
-title: "Setting up Redshift for dbt Cloud"
+title: "Set up and connect Redshift"
 id: setting-up-redshift
 description: "Set up Redshift with sample data and connect to dbt Cloud."
-sidebar_label: "Setting up Redshift"
+sidebar_label: "Set up and connect Redshift"
 ---

+## Introduction

-In this tutorial, you will learn how to set up Redshift and connecting it to dbt Cloud.
+For the Redshift project in the getting started guide, you'll learn how to set up Redshift and connect it to dbt Cloud.

+This guide will walk you through:

+- Setting up a Redshift cluster
+- Loading training data into your Redshift account
+- Connecting dbt Cloud and Redshift

 ## Prerequisites

-- Existing AWS account
-- Permissions to execute a CloudFormation stack to create appropriate roles and a Redshift instance.
+Before beginning this tutorial you will need access to an **existing AWS account** with permissions to execute a CloudFormation template to create appropriate roles and a Redshift cluster.
+If you do not have an AWS account, head over to [Sign up for AWS](https://portal.aws.amazon.com/billing/signup#/start/email).

-## Setting up Redshift
+## Setting up

 Let’s get started by accessing your AWS account and setting up Redshift.

-1. Sign into your AWS account on the AWS sign in page as a root user or IAM user depending on your level of access.
+1. Sign into your AWS account on the [AWS sign in page](https://signin.aws.amazon.com/console) as a root user or IAM user depending on your level of access.
-2. We will be using a CloudFormation stack to quickly set up a Redshift instance.
+2. We will be using a CloudFormation template to quickly set up a Redshift instance.
+A CloudFormation template is a configuration file that will automatically spin up the necessary resources in AWS.
 Use the link below to start this process. (source: [cloudformation json file](https://github.com/aws-samples/aws-modernization-with-dbtlabs/blob/main/resources/cloudformation/create-dbtworkshop-infr))

 **[Start CloudFormation Stack](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=dbt-workshop&templateURL=https://tpch-sample-data.s3.amazonaws.com/create-dbtworkshop-infr)**